victorkwak/Projects/README.md

 **<a href="https://github.com/victorkwak/Projects/tree/master/Personal/HostsGrabber/src">HostsGrabber**</a> features
 a GUI and grabs ad-server lists from multiple sources and compiles the lists into one, removing duplicate entries while maintaining the original authors' comments.
-Altering one's hosts file is a great alternative to using ad-blocking extensions, as ad-blocking extensions can use a lot of additional system resources while the hosts file method uses minimal resources.
-The program only applies the file automatically to the system in OS X and Unix systems only at the moment.
+Altering one's hosts file is a nice alternative to using ad-blocking extensions as ad-blocking extensions can use a lot of additional system resources while the hosts file method uses minimal resources.
+The program only applies the file automatically to the system in OS X and Unix systems only at the moment, and requires a sudo password in order to update the system's hosts file.

 *In progress* - **<a href="https://github.com/victorkwak/Projects/tree/master/Personal/NHLScraper/src">NHLScraper</a>**
 was inspired by an extra credit assignment in the Microeconomics class.
 The professor needed data for a research paper